How Long Do Steroids Stay in Your System?

 Different Types of Steroids and Their Impact on How Long They Stay in Your System

-• Injectable steroids are often long-lasting, stored in fat tissue, and can remain active for weeks.
+• Injectable steroids last the longest.
+These are stored in fat tissue and released slowly.
+Some remain active for weeks.

 Struggling with Steroid Side Effects?
 You don’t have to face it alone.